The "Opportunities for Ohioans with Disablities" (OOD) promulgates this rule in accordance with Chapter 1347. of the Revised Code.

 (C) Notice of invalid access.

-(1) Upon discovery or notification that confidential personal information of a person has been accessed by an employee for an invalid reason, RSC shall notify the person whose information was invalidly accessed as soon as practical and to the extent known at the time.
+(1) Upon discovery or notification that confidential personal information of a person has been accessed by an employee for an invalid reason, OOD shall notify the person whose information was invalidly accessed as soon as practical and to the extent known at the time.
 However, the agency shall delay notification for a period of time necessary to ensure that the notification would not delay or impede an investigation or jeopardize homeland or national security.
-Additionally, RSC may delay the notification consistent with any measures necessary to determine the scope of the invalid access, including which individuals' confidential personal information invalidly was accessed, and to restore the reasonable integrity of the system.
+Additionally, OOD may delay the notification consistent with any measures necessary to determine the scope of the invalid access, including which individuals' confidential personal information invalidly was accessed, and to restore the reasonable integrity of the system.

 "Investigation" as used in this paragraph means the investigation of the circumstances and involvement of an employee surrounding the invalid access of the confidential personal information.
 Once the agency determines that notification would not delay or impede an investigation, the agency shall disclose the access to confidential personal information made for an invalid reason to the person.